Jul 22, 2022

 PAT: Way more of these lucky leaves.

-KAI WOO: It was pretty obvious, you know, that he lost.
+KAI WU: It was pretty obvious that he lost.

 PAT: It wasn't even close?

-DENNIS WOO: It was like, it was the worst thing in my life.
+DENNIS: It was—like, it was the worst thing in my life.

-DENNIS WOO: The first day I come here to work, I don't feel like touching anybody's foot.
-So he forced me to touch his foot.
+DENNIS: The first day I come here to work I don't feel like touching anybody's foot.
+So he forced me to touch the foot.

-DENNIS WOO: So he just sit there, take off his shoe.
-Without washing his feet.
-Okay, that's kind of disgusting.
-So he just tell me to try and work on it.
+DENNIS: He would just sit down, take off his shoes without washing his feet.
+Okay, that's kind of disgusting so—he just tell me to try to work on it.

 PAT: His dad eventually said, "Practice on your friends."

-DENNIS WOO: So I was like, "Oh God, no!
-They still hate me right now for giving them all the pain.
+DENNIS: I was like, "Oh God, no. They still hate me right now for giving them all the pain."

-PAT: When that was going on, do you remember, like, what was going through your head?
+PAT: When that was gone, do you remember, like, what was going through your head?
 Were you like, "What am I doing?"
-Like, did you feel like you were on the wrong track?
+Did you feel like you were on the wrong track?

-DENNIS WOO: Well, I don't know how to explain.
+DENNIS: Well, uh, I don't know how to explain it ...

-DENNIS WOO: After a month of working on my father's feet, I don't think it's disgusting anymore.
-I kind of like it.
+DENNIS: After a month working on my father's feet it don't feel disgusting anymore.
+I feel kind of like it.

 JAD: He likes it?